 While many people can’t wait to get back into the office, others will have found they prefer working from home.
-Getting used to earlier alarms, commutes and rigid hours again will likely cause some level of stress.
+Getting used to earlier alarms, commutes, and rigid hours again will likely cause some level of stress.
 It’s a good idea to still be flexible with work hours (if you can) for the first week or two, just so you can get used to getting back into a routine.
 Scheduling your week and sketching out a few important to-dos will also help provide structure and make you feel like you’ve achieved something.
 Just don’t overload yourself; keep your expectations realistic or you may put too much pressure on yourself.

 OUR OPPORTUNITY TO CHANGE HOW WE WORK

-It’s important to remember that the post-COVID world is different to pre-COVID.
-Rather than just passively falling back into your old working routine, try to treat returning to the office as a chance to rewire habits, set up new processes, and apply remote learnings to craft a better way of working.
-Have conversations about future work schedules and set-ups early on, and be proactive about it – whether that’s asking your boss for remote work opportunities – schedule flexibility or changes to your work hours.
+It’s important to remember that the post-COVID world is different from pre-COVID.
+Rather than just passively falling back into your old working routine, try to treat returning to the office as a chance to rewire habits, set up new processes, and apply remote learning to craft a better way of working.
+Have conversations about future work schedules and set-ups early on, and be proactive about it – whether that’s asking your boss for remote work opportunities – schedule flexibility, or changes to your work hours.
 If you treat returning to the office as a brand new experience and opportunity in its own right, you can easily boost motivation and stay afloat easier.

 THE NEW NORMAL

 I know we have all heard this phrase—the new normal.
 Life will probably never go back to pre-COVID times, and that can be a good thing.
 I, for one, will absolutely mask up whenever I have a cold and need to go to the drugstore, out of courtesy for others.
 (Gotta do something with my collection of fun masks!)